Steph Curry aims to inspire with 'I Have a Superpower' book - KTVZ

 Associated Press

-But the Golden State Warriors megastar who broke the NBA’s all-time three point record last season is now aiming at a different target: children’s books.
+But the Golden State Warriors megastar who broke the NBA’s all-time 3-point record last season is now aiming at a different target: children’s books.

 “This is our first project out and (we want) to hopefully reach the next generation of kids that are dreaming big, are going to be the next leaders and game changers,” said Curry of “I Have a Superpower” illustrated by Geneva Bowers.
 “We want them to be able to set their sights on what they want to accomplish in the world and really believe that it’s possible.”